Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Tour departure date

-Upon request, with each booked tour with Green Peru Adventures, you will receive a free walking tour of the mysterious and historic city of Cusco.
-You will be guided by one of our multilingual, professional guides.
+“With every tour you book with Green Peru Adventures, you can request a free walking tour of Cusco’s mysterious and historical city, accompanied by one of our professional guides, who speaks several languages.”

 We are looking forward to creating an unforgettable experience for you.